OmaZio2/covid-19-coding/monofactor analysis.md

 ![](https://github.com/OmaZio2/covid-19-coding/blob/master/monofactor%20analysis/S1_IgG_with_wbound/fig10.png)

    In the correlation analysis results of spike antibody, we compared each characteristic of the patient at admission (a) and discharge (b) through Figure 1-9 and found that only the correlation of LYMPH features changed, while the correlation between admission and discharge of Age, RDW_CV, PLT, LDH, eGFR(CKD-EPI), RDW_SD, PCT, and TCHO features remained unchanged.
 In Figure 10, we get the same result through the consistency test.

+   Conclusion： According to the results of the correlation analysis we have done, for most serological features, the correlation between features and outcomes did not change after admission and discharge.
+The treatment received had no significant effect on serological conditions and associated coronavirus markers."
+It is feasible to combine the two timings in one dataset.